NOAA GHCND · LIVE

 Today in weather history across America.
 Records, extremes, and stories from 55+ years of NOAA data.

-By the Weather On This Day editorial team|
+By the Weather On This Day editorial team||See the Europe edition →

-Full Fargo weather history →
+Full Las Vegas weather history →

 Warmest Avg High